-Analysis: S&P 500 trailing earnings have been trending sideways over the past couple of quarters.
-According to Factset analysts are projecting earnings growth of 2% for calendar year 2019, a slightly lower forecast relative to last month's report.
-I'm currently neutral on this picture.
+Analysis: S&P 500 trailing earnings have been trending sideways to slightly higher over the past couple of quarters.
+According to Factset analysts are projecting earnings growth of 1% for calendar year 2019 (a slightly lower forecast relative to last month's report), and projecting11% earnings growth in calendar year 2020.
+I'm currently neutral to slightly positive on this picture.
 Chart Framework: I'd get incrementally negative if the trailing 12-month earnings moved down over consecutive quarters (QoQ), i.e., two or more quarters.
 It's worth noting that this framework may be more of a coincident or confirmatory rather than a leading indicator with respect to a major market top.